intGathering/statisticsForEveryLifeExpereincesAssociatedToGuidingPhilosophyOrCountry/README.md

 As a child, have you witnessed violence in public places as a form of intimidation?
-As a woman, have you ever filtered every form of logic, debates, arguments, intellectual honesty, valid statistics, mathematical formulas, or any tools of complex problems solving yet it seems tools or resources resolving women specific issues remains incomeptent?
+As a woman, have you ever filtered every form of logic, debates, arguments, intellectual honesty, valid statistics, mathematical formulas, or any tools of complex problems solving yet it seems tools or resources resolving women specific issues remains incompetent?